 The Finger Band Is Coming to Town

 Next, we move on to the fingerplay, “The Fingerband.”
-It’s sung to the tune of “Here We Go ‘Round the Mulberry Bush” and goes like this:
+It’s sung to the tune of “Here We Go ‘Round the Mulberry Bush.”
+After a couple of verses, I ask, “what else did you see?”
+The students may say, “a whistle,” and then we create a whistle verse, or a flute verse, and so on.

 The Finger Band